 In 2012, I experienced a long and intense bout depression after a difficult life transition.
 I promised myself that once I felt better, I would use what I learned to help other people move through similar experiences.
 Overcoming and learning to manage a mental health challenge is a huge accomplishment and also an ongoing process, so consider sharing the gifts you found in the darkness to help support others who could benefit from your stories and strategies for healing and resilience.

-Those of us who have struggled through grief, anger, sadness, isolation, disillusionment, and all other manifestations of depression, have also built tremendous strength to reach out for help, transform our suffering into resilience, heal ourselves, and make the best choices for our mental and physical wellness.
+Those who have struggled through grief, anger, sadness, isolation, disillusionment, and all other manifestations of depression, have also built tremendous strength to reach out for help, transform suffering into resilience, heal, and make the best choices for their mental and physical wellness.
 Seek out professional help and a supportive community, cultivate compassion for your suffering, and take care of yourself.
 Your life is important, and know that you are not alone.

 The National Alliance on Mental Illness